 So now you know: the Stage Hypnotist can only work with people who want to be in a Stage Hypnosis show - or at least don't mind - and the hypnotherapist can only bring about change in a person who wants to change, or at least has no serious objection to changing.
 But here's the rub: it is not a conscious decision in either case, but a Subconscious one.
 In other words, other people can be surprised by a person's behaviour in a Stage Hypnosis show, and so can the person themselves.
 And the Hypnotherapist does not know in advance what the response of the client will be to the therapy session.
 And neither does the client - but it's usually a happy surprise.

 Why not give it a go?
-It's easy, you spend a couple of hours in a comfy chair, and your problem is very likely to have gone by the end of it! *The office landline is temporarily out of action right now, so please call or text me on 07748 838 644 any time, any day and ask for Chris, or email us at firstname.lastname@example.org
+It's easy, you spend a couple of hours in a comfy chair, and your problem is very likely to have gone by the end of it!
+Call now on 0161 474 8120 (Office hours) or call/text me on 07748 838 644 any time, any day and ask for Chris.

 Consultant Hypnotherapist Chris Holmes is Director of Central Hypnotherapy Stockport, South Manchester and has been helping the people of Stockport, Cheshire, Manchester and Tameside UK get rid of all sorts of troubles, big and small, since August 2000.